math2001/math2001.github.io/content/post/the-last-terminal-title.md

 ![ls@asyncio   vim@math2001.github.io   git@dotfiles](/img/tmux-title.png)

-I use tmux, and in the tabs, it displays the terminal's title, which is just done by this 2 lines in your `.tmux.conf`:
+I use tmux, and in the tabs title, it displays the terminal's title, which is just done by this 2 lines in your `.tmux.conf` <!--more-->

 ```
 setw -g window-status-current-format ' #{pane_title} '